spitz-the-great/prime-solo-project/README.md

     ```
     SERVER_SESSION_SECRET=secretLongString
     ```
     While you're in your new `.env` file, take the time to replace `secretLongString` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
-If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
+If you don't do this step, create a secret with less than eight characters, or leave it as `secretLongString`, you will get a warning.

 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`